sionzee/JDBC-ORM-Framework/readme.md

 ```
 > **Note:**

-> - Events are only called when they're enabled in constructor
+> - Events are only called when they are enabled in constructor

 #### Supported Types
 * enum